lebuni/ZACwire-Library/README.md

 ## Fine-Tuning
 Some optional features, that might be interesting for playing around:

-`uint8_t .initDetectBitwindow()` can be manually called after .begin() to determine the bitWindow, but the execution time can take up to 100ms.
-It's optional, because it usually gets called in a good (=time saving) moment inside .begin().
-The output will be the exact bitWindow, what you can feed into the library as following:

 ```c++
 bool .begin(uint8_t defaultBitWindow)
 ```
 `uint8_t defaultBitWindow` is the expected bitWindow in µs.
 According to the datasheet it should be around 125µs, but it varies with temperature.

-You can also just always call `.begin(125)` by default to avoid misdetection of the bitWindow and save some microseconds of computing time.
+You can call `.begin(125)` by default to avoid misdetection of the bitWindow and save some microseconds of computing time.
 But change this value, if the **first few readings** of the sensor fail (t = 222°C), because after some minutes the code will adjust itself automatically to the precise bitWindow.

 If .getTemp() gives you **221** as an output, the library detected an unusual long period above 255ms without new signals.
 Please check your cables or try using the RC filter, that is mentioned in the [application note of the TSic](https://www.ist-ag.com/sites/default/files/attsic_e.pdf).